CyberFlameGO/svnpython/Doc/c-api/buffer.rst

    object: buffer
    single: buffer interface

-Python objects implemented in C can export a group of functions called the "buffer interface."
+Python objects implemented in C can export a "buffer interface."
 These functions can be used by an object to expose its data in a raw, byte-oriented format.
 Clients of the object can use the buffer interface to access the object data directly, without needing to copy it first.

-Two examples of objects that support the buffer interface are strings and arrays.
-The string object exposes the character contents in the buffer interface's byte-oriented form.
+Two examples of objects that support the buffer interface are bytes and arrays.
+The bytes object exposes the character contents in the buffer interface's byte-oriented form.
 An array can also expose its contents, but it should be noted that array elements may be multi-byte values.